yalbirawi/Detecting-AI-Generated-Images/README.md

 ### Run the Notebook
 Open and run `Code.ipynb` in Google Colab.
+The dataset will directly load from Kaggle.

 ---